 If you attend high school in the Seattle area, you are welcome to meet our crew leadership and go on an event.
 During the school year, the crews meet weekly and there is an event on most weekends.
 Each month, we hold an all-call meeting.
 All the crews host the “sampler event” at the end of May, which will allow you to try out rock climbing, whitewater rafting and/or hiking.
 At the end of June, we have a weeklong camp for members with more in-depth skill development in raft guiding, climbing and backpacking.

-Once you’ve become a member, you’ll join one of our Boy Scout Venture crews to focus on specific outdoor skills and will start leading events focused on the crew’s core skills: Rock & Alpine (mountaineering and rock climbing), Backcountry (backpacking and winter camping) and Watersports (rafting and kayaking).
-You may go on events planned and run by any of the crews and as the member of a specific crew, you’ll put on events for everyone.
+Once you’ve become a member, you’ll join one of our Boy Scout Venture crews to focus on specific outdoor skills and will start leading events focused on the crew’s core skills: Rock & Alpine (mountaineering and rock climbing) and Watersports (rafting and kayaking).
+You may go on events planned and run by any of the crews and, as the member of a specific crew, you’ll put on events for everyone.

 Leave no trace, wilderness first aid, challenging outdoor personal development (high ropes course) and team building trainings are held periodically.